String topology of finite groups of Lie type: Introduction

 \subsubsection{Outline of the paper}

-The string product and the module structure are constructed in Section~\ref{sec:products}.
-In Section~\ref{sec:spectralsequences}, we set up the Serre spectral sequences and show how they interact with the product structures.
-Finally, in Sections~\ref{sec:tezuka} through \ref{sec:funclass2} we assemble the pieces and derive Theorems~\ref{thm:mainresult} through \ref{thm:tezukasubgrp} stated in the introduction.
-Our construction of the string product and module structures requires a certain amount of parametrized homotopy theory which we present in Appendix~\ref{app:parametrized-homotopy-theory}.
-In the short Appendix~\ref{app:dualizability}, we briefly recall the notion of dualizability in the context of symmetric monoidal categories.
-Finally, in Appendix~\ref{appendix:pcg}, we lay out the relationship between $\Z_\ell$--root data, $\ell$--compact groups and the $\ell$--local theory of finite groups of Lie type, and in particular prove Theorem~\ref{thm:untwisting-intro}.
-Several of the results contained there may be of independent interest.
+Section~\ref{sec:notation} establishes notation and conventions.
+The string product and the string module structure are constructed in Section~\ref{sec:products}.
+In Section~\ref{sec:spectralsequences} we set up the Serre spectral sequences and show how they interact with the product structures, and use this to prove Theorem~\ref{thm:mainresult}.
+In Section~\ref{sec:tezuka} we prove Theorem~\ref{thm:strtoptezukacrit}, and start our investigation on when fundamental classes exist.
+Section~\ref{sec:funclass2} proves that they exist generically by establishing Theorem~\ref{thm:tezukasubgrp}.
+Then in Section~\ref{sec:funclass1} we use untwisting and case-by-case arguments to prove Theorem~\ref{thm:examples}.
+Finally, in Section~\ref{sec:algiso}, we examine when the isomorphism arising from the string module structure can be upgraded to a ring isomorphism with extra structure, establishing Theorem~\ref{thm:polyexamples}.
+Appendix~\ref{app:pcg} lays out the relationship between $\Z_\ell$--root data, $\ell$--compact groups and the $\ell$--local theory of finite groups of Lie type needed in the paper proper, and in particular contains a proof Theorem~\ref{thm:untwisting-intro}.
+The appendix provides refinements of the existing literature throughout, and may also be of independent interest.